Pablo-Najera/cdmTools/README.md

 ## Features of the package
 * Empirical Q-matrix estimation and validation
 * Empirical dimensionality assessment of CDM data
-* Corrected classification accuracy estimation via multiple imputation
+* Attribute profile classification via the general nonparametric classification method
 * Useful functions for simulation studies involving CDM
 ## Installation
 To install this package from source: